 - Battery can be charged in-camera

-The 16.15 megapixel resolution on the 1/2.3″ CCD sensor produces decent image detail.
-This is a small sensor, however, and so shouldn’t keep too high expectations out of it.
+A 16.15-megapixel resolution on the 1/2.3″ CCD sensor produces decent image detail.
+This is a small sensor, however, a16.15-megapixel keep too high expectations out of it.
 The native ISO range on the camera is between 80 – 1600.